jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

         Words AND, OR, XOR are moved as complement in ANS_COMP.f file.
-        Simplified preprocessor files in \config\gema\ folder: only two for one target: one for the device, other for the target (launchpad or user application/module). and similarly with the assembly files: device.inc and target.asm, for compiling FastForth.
+        Simplified preprocessor files in \config\gema\ folder: only two for one target: one for the device, other for the target (launchpad or user application/module). and similarly with the assembly files: Device.inc and Target.asm, for compiling FastForth.
         Corrected startup time in target.asm files.
         Modified Clock config in MSP_EXP430FR2433.asm and MSP_EXP430FR4133.ASM, allowing clock modulation.